Skip to main content

 Travel Scholarships

 For Muir students in good standing who are presenting at domestic professional conferences, modest funds are available to defray travel costs.
 Students may only receive funding for ONE trip per fiscal year (July 1 - June 30), on a reimbursement basis.
+No other funds must have been accepted by any other departments or units at UC San Diego.
 The application MUST be submitted 4 weeks prior to travel for approval.

 Eligibility